Home Phone Questions and Answers

 See residential service plans and prices here.
 Information about business telephone plans is here.
 Compare CFU's prices to CenturyLink here.

-What fees and taxes are added FiberNet Phone service bills?
+What fees and taxes are added to FiberNet Phone service bills?

 Fees and taxes for Local Talk and Total Talk plans are shown here.
 In addition, a $5 Rural Network Fee will be added for phone customers outside the city limits of Cedar Falls who do not have FiberNet internet service.